-- School of Professional Studies: Master’s students should email Associate Dean of Master’s and Professional Programs Shayna Kessel.
+- School of Professional Studies: Master’s students should email Associate Dean of Student Affairs, Alicia LaPolla.

-- OISSS (Office of International Student and Scholar Services): For visa and immigration-related inquiries, email [email protected] or schedule an appointment online through the OISSS website.
+- OISSS (Office of International Student and Scholar Services): For visa and immigration-related inquiries, email [email protected] or schedule an appointment online on the OISSS website.

 - Global Brown Center: For information about international orientation and events, email [email protected] or schedule an appointment with the GBC Program Director.

 - Healthy Brown: For information about vaccination clinics, quarantine and other public health information, check the Healthy Brown website or contact [email protected].

 - Global Brown: If you have any other questions or are unsure whom to contact, please email [email protected].